2021- 2022 Board Members

 Deb Herman – Deb Herman is an alumni parent of 3, and has kept JCDSRI close to her heart since her children graduated from the school.
 During the day she is a clinical-research psychologist, at night she spends as much time as possible creating upcycled functional art.
 She is very excited to be a board member and become more involved in the school!

 Judy Rosenstein – Judy grew up in Providence and after college settled here with her husband, Jay.
 Judy is the parent of three Providence area day school alumni – two from PHDS and one from JCDSRI/ASDS.
-She is the grandmother of four granddaughters all of who attend Jewish day schools.
+She is the grandmother of four granddaughters all of who attend Jewish day schools, one at JCDSRI.
 Judy is a former board or officer of JCDSRI, the JCC, Jewish Alliance and others.
 She is “pretty much” retired as Benny’s Toy Princess and now is a Baby Cuddler at Women and Infants Hospital.

 Penney Stein – Penney was the Head of School from 1999 – 2006, when JCDSRI was the Alperin Schechter Day School.
 She also served as a teacher and Admissions Director for many years before becoming Head of School.
 Penney began her long history with our school as a founding parent; her son was a member of the first graduating class.